1995 Royal Air Force Nimrod MR2 crash: Crash details

 On 2 September, the aircraft left Pearson Airport on time for its planned display slot.
 The exhibition was to take place offshore over Lake Ontario and the weather was classed as excellent with a slight on-shore wind.
 Having completed safety checks, the aircraft performed the standard display sequence for the Nimrod.
-The first manoeuvres were successfully completed, then aircraft then turned to the right to begin a climb at an attitude of 24°.
+The first manoeuvres were successfully completed, then the aircraft turned to the right to begin a climb at an attitude of 24°.
 Its engines were powered back and as it reached the top of its climb, its airspeed fell to 122 knots, well below the recommended 150 knots for that part of the manoeuvre.
-Its the g-force load also went to 1.6g.
+Its g-force load also went to 1.6g.
 The low speed and the g-loading led to a stall and the aircraft banked and pointed downwards.
 The aircraft was too low at this point to recover and it hit the water.
 The impact caused the airframe to break up, killing the seven crew on-board instantly.